11 Classical Guitar Lessons for Beginners

 Bonus Tip: Measure success from where you’ve come FROM (not the ideal)

-As we move forward in our playing, as the days tick by and we continue to pick up the guitar, we’ll naturally look for progress.
+As we learn classical guitar, as the days tick by and we continue to practice, we’ll naturally look for progress.

 It’s important to gauge success looking at far we’ve come, rather than how far there is to go.